billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

+Carbon Intensity per Service (CIS):
+: Denotes the carbon emissions associated with delivering a specific service or application within a network segment.
+: CIS is derived from the energy consumed by the service and the corresponding regional electricity grid’s carbon intensity.
+: This metric enables operators to measure and report the carbon footprint of individual services, supporting sustainability reporting, environmental compliance, and operational benchmarking.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}